Confinement of fermions in tachyon matter: Lagrangian Density of the model

 where $r$ is the inter-quark separations and $R$ is the radius of the hadron.
 Here, $V(r)=S(r)$ represents the scalar potential in the Dirac equation.
 Thus, Eq.(~\ref{2.79a}) can be rewritten as

 where $\hat{\alpha}$ and $\hat{\beta}$ are Dirac matrices.
 Also, $\hat{p}\rightarrow -i\nabla$ ($\hbar=1$) is the momentum operator, $m_0$ is the rest mass of the fermions and $c$ is the speed of light in vacuum.
 The vector potential is normally introduced by minimal substitution of the momentum $P_\mu\rightarrow P_\mu-gA_\mu$ whilst the scalar potential is introduced by the mass term $m\rightarrow m_0+S$, $g$ is a real coupling constant.
 It should be noted that the vector and scalar potentials are coupled differently in the Dirac equation \cite{dirac equation}.
 Comparing Eq.(\ref{13}) and Eq.(\ref{2.79b}), we can identify the first and second terms of both equations as the interaction terms and the third terms as the scalar potentials \cite{ada:2,ada:3}.
-We leave out the vector potential because it has already been calculated in Sec.~\ref{sec4a} so, it is of no further interest.
+We leave out the vector potential because it has already been calculated in Sec.~\ref{sec.v} so, it is of no further interest.
 The resulting scalar potential seen by the fermions is

-{This result represents Thomas spin-orbit interactions at long ranges where the short range Thomas spin-orbit interactions are partially dominated giving way to scalar interactions only.
-As a result, the interactions are thought of as being concentrated on the various quark nodes}.
+{This result represents Thomas spin-orbit interactions at long ranges, where the short range Thomas spin-orbit interactions are partially dominated giving way to scalar interactions only.
+As a result, the interactions are thought of as being concentrated on the various quark coordinates}.
 Interestingly, the {\it scalar potential energy} is simply a product of $m_{q\bar{q}}$ and the color dielectric function.
 This gives an indication that confinement in this scenario has a direct relation with tachyon condensation and $m_{q\bar{q}}$ of the system.

-Meanwhile, some authors have predicted vector dominance over scalar for inter quark potentials, suggesting that scalar dominance will imply all quark combinations are confined.
+Meanwhile, some authors have predicted vector dominance over scalar for inter quark potentials, suggesting that scalar dominance will imply that all quark combinations are confined.
 Contrary to that, only the energetic combinations are preferred phenomenologically \cite{8}.
-Therefore, we will attempt to analyze this assertion by computing and comparing the magnitudes of their coupling constants as they are expected to appear in the Dirac equation and its significance.
-Secondly, we will compare both the vector and the scalar potentials at increasing mass, decreasing mass and at zero mass to determine their strengths.
+We will attempt to analyse this assertion by computing and comparing the magnitudes of their coupling constants as they are expected to appear in the Dirac equation and its significance. {The net confining potential energy of a quark outside the hadron will be the sum of Eqs.(\ref{a}) and (\ref{40}) yielding

+Here, we have multiply the vector potential in Eq.(\ref{a}) with an anti-particle charge $-q$ to obtain a vector potential energy that goes into the net potential energy. }